DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 He was glaring at them with a glint of sharpness in his eyes.
 But it was a glance far from intellectual person.

-"I'm Commander of Urza Resistance, Jeanne E Anisu."
+"I'm Commander of Urza Resistance, Jeanne E Anise."

 "..."